CraftyServerMC/CraftyServer/readme.md

 This repository contains the code for the main module, which is the only actually runnable .jar file in the project.
 If you want to start the server, launch this file.

 #### This module does the following:
- - Provide launchable main class and main method *(Done, but can't be finalized until everything else is done)*
+ - Provide launchable main class and main method *(Can't be finalized until everything else is done)*
- - Accept connections, recieve, parse and send packages to and from Minecraft Clients *(Done)*
- - Store and access parameters for different client connections *(Not started)*
  - Load, unload, enable and disable modules *(Not started)*
  - Provide Eventmanager & all classes needed for event management *(Works, but misses some features)*
- - Provide data type parser for Minecraft protocol *(VarInt and VarLong are done, others not started)*
  - Provide API to load & save config files *(Works, but misses some features; Might undergo some massive changes)*
  - Provide Logger *(Done)*